bblfsh/documentation/driver/protocol.md

 ## Encoding

 Server-driver communication uses **protobuf 3** for message encoding.
-In the driver side, this is implemented in the UAST converter in Go, using the babelfish SDK.
+In the driver side, this is implemented in the UAST normalizer in Go, using the babelfish SDK.

 * **TODO: Add proto**